neogeographica/gameserver_scripts/README.md

 The files under "/home/gameservers" in this repository are the scripts that actually run the servers.
 Some of these are the commands that are launched by the init scripts, and the rest are utility/subroutine scripts used by the command scripts.

 There's a pretty clean separation between this stuff and the init scripts.
 The init scripts don't know anything about the internals of the commands or the other scripts used to run the servers.

 Conversely, the commands don't need to be invoked through the init scripts; you could run the commands manually, if you don't care about any of the niceties described in the Init Scripts section.
+Note that a server started manually with a command script will be a foreground process that prints some basic engine messages to the terminal; normally this is just a waste of a terminal window, but if you're trying to debug some issue with your server this might be helpful.

 The files directly in "/home/gameservers" are some example commands and the utility "myip" script.